MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 Do either of the following:

 *  Create a new project in Visual Studio, using the steps below.
-If you want to see the completed project, you can see the [WinForms_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WinForms_GettingStarted) directory in the `WebView2Samples` repo.

 *  Download or clone the `WebView2Samples` repo, open the completed project in Visual Studio, and follow the steps in this article to understand creating the WinForms project and understand the added WebView2 code.

-The corresponding Get Started sample at GitHub: [WinForms_GettingStarted/WinForms_GettingStarted.sln](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WinForms_GettingStarted) (no readme file).
+See [Download the WebView2Samples repo](https://docs.microsoft.com/en-us/microsoft-edge/webview2/how-to/machine-setup#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
+A completed version of this tutorial project is available in the WebView2Samples repo directory [WinForms_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WinForms_GettingStarted).

 <!-- ====================================================================== -->